This “one-two punch” is the secret to getting toned and defined like Brad Pitt in Fight Club.

 If muscle mass and body fat can’t be toned or defined, how does one become toned and defined?

-Appearing toned and defined is like Golden Corral’s business model.
-Quantity matters more than quality.
-You need a large-ish amount of muscle and a small-ish amount of body fat.
-If you’re missing the mark in either direction your chances of looking toned and defined will sink faster than Squints (if you don’t appreciate references to The Sandlot we can’t be friends).
+Appearing toned and defined is like Golden Corral’s business model: Quantity matters more than quality.
+You need a mediocre amount of muscle and a low amount of body fat.
+Miss the mark in either direction and your chances of looking toned and defined will sink faster than Squints in The Sandlot.
+(If you don’t appreciate that reference, we probably weren’t meant to be friends.)

 On the other end of the spectrum, there are heavyweight powerlifters and off-season bodybuilders.
 (The legendary Doug Hepburn comes to mind.)
 They have a bunch of muscle mass, which is good for tone and definition.
 Big steaks are dense and detailed.

-Unfortunately, heavyweight powerlifters and off-season bodybuilders also have a bunch of body fat; their muscles are covered in mountains of mashed potatoes.
+Unfortunately, heavyweight powerlifters and off-season bodybuilders also have a bunch of adipose; their muscles are covered in mountains of mashed potatoes.
 This suffocates the subtleties of the steak, so they look like swollen sausages.
-They’d look more toned and defined if they lost body fat.
+They’d look more toned and defined if they eliminated some adipose.

-Between both extremes exists toned and defined bodies, like that of Brad Pitt in Fight Club.
-Muscles are big enough to display detail and body fat levels are low enough to put the details on display.
+Between both extremes exists toned and defined bodies, like that of Brad Pitt in Fight Club and Brie Larson (who I only look at for research purposes).
+Their muscles are big enough to display detail, and their body fat levels are low enough to put the details on display.

 Appearing toned and defined is a game of quantity more than quality: You need a big (enough) muscle and a low (enough) body fat percentage.

-If you aren’t as toned and defined as you like to be, you have two options: lose fat or build muscle.
+So if you aren’t as toned and defined as you like to be?
+You have two options.
+Lose fat.
+Or build muscle.
 Odds say you need to do both.
 For whatever reason, skinny-fat guys tend to overestimate how much muscle they have and underestimate how much fat they have.
 (I have something known as “personal experience” with this delusion.)

 Of course, I could be wrong.